The Best (and Worst) Coffee Chains for Vegans, Ranked

 Why Does It Matter If Coffee Shops Offer Vegan Milk?

-Just like humans, cows only produce milk to feed their babies.
-On dairy farms, cows are repeatedly forcibly impregnated by workers.
-Workers tear newborn calves from their mothers shortly after birth so that humans can consume their milk instead.
+Just like humans, cows produce milk to feed their babies.
+On dairy farms, workers repeatedly and forcibly impregnate cows.
+The farmers tear newborn calves from their mothers shortly after birth so that humans can consume the milk intended for them.
 Some mother cows call for their calves for days after being traumatically separated.

 Stumptown Coffee Roasters